To help your patient break through resistance to exercise you will need to notice and reverse unproductive distorted thinking.

 Discrediting the positive is when the patient’s brain distorts the positive to fit a negative reasoning.
-For example, some patient’s self talk is that they will never get better, but they get compliments on how well they are progressing.
+For example, some patient’s self-talk is that they will never get better, even though you recognise and compliment them on how well they are progressing.

-Their brain will have to figure out a way to distort the positive to fit the negative thinking.
+Their mind will have to figure out a way to distort the positive to fit the negative thinking.
 They can do this by saying something like:

 “They’re just being nice to encourage me.
 They don’t really mean it” or “They have to say that so I will feel better.”